patrick-motard/dotfiles/README.md

 This project uses [YADM](https://thelocehiliosan.github.io/yadm/), a dotfile manager that employs git.
 With YADM you can start with a new repo, or clone an existing repo.
 Both approachs are explained in depth on the YADM website's [getting started](https://thelocehiliosan.github.io/yadm/docs/getting_started) section.

+**NOTICE:** Antergos was previously recommended as the easiest base install of Arch linux for this project.
+Antergos is no longer being maintained.
+For now, installing Arch from scratch is recommend.
+It's not that bad. :)

 1. Fork this repo (or clone this repo directly and change it's upstream to your fork after install is done)
 2. Install Arch linux ([here's a good tutorial video](https://www.youtube.com/watch?v=iF7Y8IH5A3M&list=PL5IqGaS7KgO1XKpQhoValBSmRbO4s16rI&index=5&t=0s) that gives you a working system in < 20 min.
 Stop following along before he installs KDE.
 You don't need a desktop environment.)
 4. Follow the instructions outlined in the [Installation Page](https://github.com/patrick-motard/dotfiles/wiki/Installation) in the wiki.